Get The Black Friday & Cyber Monday Deal

 Apple sets the bar high when it comes to iPhone security

 With these tips in mind, you should now feel a bit safer in the measures Apple is taking to secure your device.
 For most users keeping your device running the latest version of iOS, installing all security updates, and being mindful of your behavior on the device by not clicking on suspicious links will lead to an overall safe smartphone experience.
+If you are concerned about leaving the app store environment for processing payments we have even introduced an easy-to-use iOS payment system so you can safely fund your subscriptions!

 With these practices combined with the use of a password manager you are immensely increasing the security of your digital life.
 With practical measures to prevent phishing and smishing it is hard to deny that Apple is giving their users easy to use security solutions.